Before you start

 - Other expenses must always be itemised in the field Specification of travel and other expenses.
 If you apply a research grant for research expenses, write the total to the Other expenses field and itemise them in the field Specification of travel and other expenses.

 - Funding received during last two years must be written out.
 Purpose field: Write the name of the research project, name of the conference if a travel grant, or a similar exact definition.

 - Other funding applied for, that is relevant to this project must be revealed.
-The applicant must inform immediately the Finnish Society of Forest Science if they receive other funding for the purpose presented in the application for the Society.
+You must inform immediately the Finnish Society of Forest Science if you receive other funding for the purpose presented in the application for the Society.

 The attachments must be in pdf format.
 The maximum size of an attachment file is 4 MB.

 - CV, max.
 4 pages, preferably following the guidelines of The Finnish Advisory Board on Research Integrity

 - List of publications, preferably following the guidelines of The Academy of Finland

 - A proof on the right to post-graduate studies if the applicant is a doctoral student; preferably an extract of the study register.